220328-uta-sh-net-ext/James-Aluoch/README.md

 - 7 Sum	-It calculates the sum of the values in a collection.<br>
   **Quantifiers operations**<br>
   **What are Quantifiers operations?**<br>
-  -In LINQ, quantifier operators are used to returning a boolean value which shows that whether some or all elements satisfies the given condition.
+  -In LINQ, quantifier operators are used to returning a boolean value which shows that whether some or all elements satisfies the given condition.<br>
   **There are 3 Quantifiers operations that can be used in LINQ:**
 -  1 All – used to determine whether all the elements in a sequence satisfy a condition.
 -  2 Any - used to determine whether any elements in a sequence satisfy a condition.